asimjalis/aws-demos/big-data/glue-notes.md

 - Example: `%{TIMESTAMP_ISO8601:timestamp} %{GREEDYDATA:message}`
 - `TIMESTAMP_ISO8601` and `GREEDYDATA` are defined using regex.
 - Glue provides common built-in patterns e.g. `INT`, `UNIXPATH`, `IPV4`.

+How do JSON and XML classifiers work?

+- For JSON you specify the JSON path expression that maps JSON elements to table rows.
+- For XML you specify the row tag that maps the XML elements to table rows.

 ## Jobs